 A Simple Trick to Help You Sleep

-If you have trouble sleeping, you’ll want to read this post about “pink noise”, where we revealed that adding pink noise to your bedroom is one of the easiest ways to block out background distractions while at the same time encouraging your brainwaves to slow down for restful sleep.
+If you have trouble sleeping, you’ll want to check out this post about “pink noise”, where we revealed that adding pink noise to your bedroom is one of the easiest ways to block out background distractions while at the same time encouraging your brainwaves to slow down for restful sleep.

 This is as simple as turning on a fan or purchasing a noisemaker that produces a steady stream of sound, either artificially produced or mimicking falling rain, surf on a beach or wind.

-If you still need extra help getting the rest you need, try adding in Sleepzyme, which is a natural sleep formula, “mother-nature approved,” with seven of the most powerful natural ingredients to promote healthful sleep.
-It’s not addictive, and it doesn’t have any negative side effects.
+If you still need extra help getting the rest you need, try adding in Sleepzyme, our “mother-nature approved” natural sleep formula with seven of the most powerful natural ingredients to promote healthful sleep.
+It’s not addictive and has zero negative side effects.
 It is simply the most powerful natural sleep aid available.